 Often vanity metrics often do not impact your firm’s profitability.
 Digital marketing, in particular, offers many apparent measures of success that may have little or no effect on the success of your law firm.
 Some of the most common distraction data include:

-Measuring your Return on Investment (ROI) is a critical part of any law firm marketing campaign.
+Measuring your Return on Investment (ROI) is a critical part of any law firm’s marketing campaign.
 It is important to know how much you are getting back from your various spending.
 Here are the steps you must take to determine what your ROI is for various marketing channels.

 You would be surprised how many marketing channels you are using.
 Maybe you work with an SEO company like ONE400, or perhaps you run small ads in the local newspaper.
 Any channel that you devote time and money to counts as a marketing avenue and should be considered when calculating your ROI.
 Once you have an inventory of everything you are doing to bring in business, you can start determining the return from each marketing channel.

 With a master list of channels, you may notice some overlap.
 Perhaps you went to a legal conference and met a potential client who didn’t convert.
 Later, you sent out an email campaign, and they ended up retaining you.
-Since this is technically two marketing messages, you should decide if you want to count the first or last touch as the converter.
+Since these are technically two marketing messages, you should decide if you want to count the first or last touch as the converter.
 We consider the last touch as the conversion at ONE400.

 This one can get tricky if you have multiple practice areas with varying case values.
 You should always try and stick to one specific case type per marketing channel to help with messaging and ROI calculation.
 If you are not currently segmenting your efforts by category, you can do a general average.
 To calculate your average case value, add up the total revenue from closed cases and divide that number by the number of clients you retained.